Oregon Republican walkout over climate bill drags on

 Republicans have now been absent from the statehouse for one week in order to block a vote on a plan to reduce greenhouse gas emissions through a cap on carbon.
 Although Senate President Peter Courtney announced Tuesday that the proposal no longer has support among Democrats, the admission didn’t convince conservatives to immediately return.

-Negotiations on the Republicans’ return continue to remain at an impasse, and a spokesman for Senate Democrats said via email “there’s nothing new to report” about where things stand.
+Negotiations on the Republicans’ return were at an impasse, and a spokesman for Senate Democrats said via email “there’s nothing new to report” about where things stand.

+Democrats have an 18 to 12 majority in the chamber, but they need 20 members present for a quorum.

 “This rally on Thursday is about we the people displaying our full passion against a Super Majority that is completely disconnected and dismissive of us when it comes to protecting and representing our values, economies, and overall way of life,” wrote Sen. Dallas Heard, whose brother is behind the protest.